remmmi/WooCommerce-Cart-REST-API/readme.txt

 ## Bug Fix

+* Authentication: Changed access for setting an authentication error from protected to public.
+Allowing other authenticators to not fail when an error does occur.
 * WP-CLI: When updating the plugin, we don't need to include the install class again.

 ### Compatibility